Economics and History

 Note: All students must have at least one semester of calculus; two are strongly recommended for the economics component.
 One semester of calculus is a prerequisite for ECON 1500, 1510, 3010, and 3020, which are required for the major.
 Calculus is also a prerequisite for all economics courses numbered above 3000.

-For Economics and History major requirements see page 100 in the 2019-2020 Vanderbilt University Undergraduate Catalog.
+For Economics and History major requirements see the 2021 - 2022 Vanderbilt University Undergraduate Catalog.
 Please note the update in the catalog for any students who matriculate at Vanderbilt in August 2018 and thereafter.

 updated August, 2020